 Calculating your Comprehensive Ranking System (CRS) score before verifying your eligibility for an immigration program is like counting cards before they are dealt to you.
 The various programs under Express Entry are:

-Assess whether you qualify for either of the above programs as each of these programs assess candidates based on differing parameters for age, education, work experience, language ability, etc.
+Assess whether you qualify for either of the above programs as each of these programs assesses candidates based on differing parameters for age, education, work experience, language ability, etc. Get help from a Registered Canadian Immigration Consultant (RCIC).
+Click Here to take a free assessment or call 778-929-3447 to book a free first consultation.

 There is a chance that your foreign degree may not account for an equivalent Canadian degree.
 A premature creation of your profile before acquiring an Educational Credential Assessment (ECA) from an organization designated by IRCC would prove to be detrimental to your application.

-Get your educational credentials verified whether they are deemed to be an equivalent to Canadian parameters.
+Get your educational credentials verified whether they are deemed to be equivalent to Canadian parameters.

 National Occupation Code (NOC) is Canada’s standardized categorization of different occupations that correspond to different levels of work experience and skill.
 Choosing the wrong code for assessment that does not meet work experience requirements relevant to you would ensure rejection of your application from the assessing officer.